soham30rane/Deep-Multiclass-Audio-Classification/Coursera-Notes/soham/Course4/Course4_week1.md

 * Image classification
 * Object detection
-* Neural Style transfer (Input an original image andget it repainted in different style)
+* Neural Style transfer (Input an original image and get it repainted in different style)

 Images can become very large (in size)
 Previously we trained neural network on a 28 by 28 images with 3 channels (RGB) summing up to 12288 input features